arminasgaizutis/blog-back/README.md

 # To run application you need to:

-1. type in console- npm install
+1. type in terminal- npm install
 2. then- npm start

 # Dependencies: